HorizenOfficial/eon/doc/api/block/getFeePayments.md

 [&lt; EON API Documentation](/doc/api/index.md)
 ### block/getFeePayments

-Returns info on the fee redistributed to forgers, at the end of each withdrawal epoch.
+Returns info on the fee redistributed to forgers at the specific block id.\
-**This endpoint returns a non-empty result only for the last block of each withrawal epoch.**
+**This endpoint returns a non-empty result only for the last block of each withrawal epoch (because fees are redistributed only there).**

 **Parameters**